To obtain an Arkansas collection agency license you must submit the following:

 The deadline to submit your completed license renewal application is the close of business (4:30PM CDT) on June 30, 2022.
 We no longer accept late renewals.
 A collection agency that continues to operate without a valid license after June 30th may be subject to penalties of $50 to $500 per day.
 If your license expires, you will need to obtain a new license prior to contacting, dunning, or otherwise attempting to collect a debt from any Arkansas resident.

-If you are having problems with a collection agency, you may file a complaint by filling out the form below and sending it to us or by calling us at (501) 371-1435.
+If you are having problems with a collection agency, you may file a complaint by filling out and returning the form below.

 If you want to stop calls or letters from a collection agency, you must write a letter to the collection agency saying that do not want to receive any future communications from it, keep a copy of the letter for your files and send the letter to the collection agency.
 Send the letter by certified mail, return receipt requested so that you will have proof that the collection agency received the letter.